Your Labour Team in Cannon Hill

 Cannon Hill

 Liz has lived in Morden for 18 years with her family, and has always been a champion for our much-loved local parks and green spaces.
 She has been a volunteer with the Friends of Morden Park for many years and is currently serving as their Secretary.
-Alongside the committee, Liz organises a weekly group volunteering day, to plant daffodils, tend a flower bed, and do bramble cutting and litter picking in the park - no matter the weather!
+Liz also organises a weekly group volunteering day, to plant daffodils, tend a flower bed, and do bramble cutting and litter picking in the park.

 • Cllr Ross Garrod